alyssahagele/CreativeProgrammingAndElectronics/finalProjectSummer2020/README.md

 it worked.
 Then when I uploaded my program, the lights and the ultrasonic sensor module wasn't working either so I adjusted the wiring under the senor module which worked; then I realized that the LED lights had no power which is why those weren't working so I fixed that and everything was working fine.
 The code was difficult beause I wasn't that experienced with buzzer and the ultrasonic senor module but after researching I figured it out.

 Inspiration:

-Golan Levin "Footfalls" + mix of other pieces
+Golan Levin "Footfalls" + mix of other pieces:

 ![](footfalls.jpg)

 My Project: